ensomnia16/CS305-23S-Assignment2/README.md

 - For application layer, i.e., the payload of `TCP` layer, you should note that directly using `packet['HTTP']` may not be a proper way since `scapy` is unable to tell the protocol of the payload of `TCP` packets.
 Use `packet['TCP'].payload` instead.
 - If you are confused about the fields and members of `packet` object in `scapy`, you can try `breakpoint` and use `debugger` to observe members and status of your code, as well as `packet` object.
 Or you can turn to official documents for references.
 - Exceptions may occur if encountered `HTTP` packets without `HTTP Header`.
-Handle it using `try...catch` block.
+Handle it using `try...except` block.
 - If you are confused about the output format of `txt` file, turn to `HTTP_examples.txt`.

 **There are three example `txt` files to demonstrate correct format of output of your program.** If you are confused, carefully check them to make sure you understand the idea.
 They are stored in `Examples` folder.